AnshSharmaa/CCMS/server/readme.md

     ``` http://localhost:5000/data/posts```
     to see al the posts in you db
 ## index.js
-THis is what you cna call the home of our app our server starts from here and all the backend functionality is called/used from here
+This is what you cna call the home of our app our server starts from here and all the backend functionality is called/used from here

 to read:
 1. [app.use](https://expressjs.com/en/guide/using-middleware.html)